- Scrolling to About the Community Grants Program

 Why doesn’t the City of Stirling’s Public Liability Insurance cover our project?

 The City of Stirling has taken out its own very specific Public Liability Insurance (PLI) policy, which covers specific activities and locations.
+The Community Grant Program funds community-led events and activities and therefore is outside the scope of City’s PLI.

-How do I organise Public Liability Insurance?
+Can the City organise our Public Liability Insurance?

 There are many variables when calculating PLI, such as the type of activities being run, how many activities take place, and where.
+Each group is unique and needs to have its own PLI.

 What is auspicing?